linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

 Pods are Kubernetes resources that mostly just contains one or more containers, along with some Kubernetes network stuff and specifications on how to run the container(s).
-Our pods all just contains one container.
-There are several use cases where you might want to specify several containers in one pod, for example if your application is using a proxy.
+All of our pods contains only one container.
+There are several use cases where you might want to specify several containers in one pod, for instance if you need a proxy in front of your application.

 The Pods were created when you applied the specification of the type `Deployment`, which is a controller resource.